wleng2001/PNG-Prime_Number_Generator/README.md

 #### `sudo apt install python3`

+In next step you must install pip by:

+#### `sudo apt install python3-pip`

+When you install pip you must install gitpython library by typing the command in the terminal:

+#### 'sudo pip3 install pygithub'

 ### Windows device

 On the windows devices you can download zip file from github and unpack it.